TheBuckateers/Bucket-List/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-React, Node JS, Mongo DB, Mongoose, GitHub, Auth0, JWKS, Trello
+React, Node JS, Mongo DB, MongoDB Atlas, Mongoose, GitHub, Auth0, JWKS, Trello

 ## Change Log